 elastic waist bloomers, made to order in your choice of colors — littlemisscrow: I like the pretty and the color selection.
 The price is steep: $88 for XS-XL, with plus sizes at additional cost of fabric.[Edited: There seem to be no bloomers left in the shop.]

 - Bitchin' Bloomers — Xochiquetzal Clothing: The photo's from a Flickr user, and it looks like the company doesn't sell bloomers quite as often anymore.
 Still, they're pretty cute! $28 for the linked Etsy pair in a size S.

-UPDATED: Another option is Bandelettes, and I did a review of these thigh-high chafe-reducing bands.
+Another option is Bandelettes, and I did a review of these thigh-high chafe-reducing bands.
 Conclusion: Sultry & comfy, and good for even short skirts & shorts!
 Available at their site or Amazon.

 If you can find me something perfect and affordable elsewhere, please link!

 Making do or making my ownHowever, since it's a continuing Low-Spend Time for me, I can't buy any of the above just yet.
 So…my options for the month include: